8 Tips to Help Seniors Safely Use Social Media

 When using the internet, seniors have generally been advised to only converse with individuals they know personally.
 However, social media excels as a hub for connecting people with similar interests, and interactions with “strangers” are more common than ever before.

-With the availability of unique online “Garage Sale” marketplaces and other special interest forums, meeting up with an individual from the internet no longer carries the stigma it once did years ago.
+With the availability of unique online “Garage Sale” marketplaces and other special interest forums, meeting up with someone you met on the internet no longer carries the stigma it once did.
 However, seniors should inform a friend or relative about any potential encounters and avoid going alone when possible.

 Furthermore, social media is not exempt from the scams and fraudulent activity that have littered websites and email chains since the dawn of the internet.
 SeniorNet advises seniors to only click links from credible sources.
 When in doubt, contact the individual through another medium to verify the legitimacy of the link.